litvinova08/employee-creator/README.md

 This is a web application to create, list, modify and delete employees.
 The application consists of a spring RESTful API and a React Typescript frontend.
 The schema for the employee was provided in specs for this project.
-The purpose of this project is to demonstrate my understanding of writing RESTful APIs in Java and frontend using React Typescript.
+The purpose of this project is to demonstrate my understanding of writing RESTful APIs in Java and frontend using React Typescript, using AWS to deploy applications.

 ## The tech stack I used
 This is a fullstack application.
 I used: